Jayati0812/Sales-Retail-Analysis/README.md

 Built an end-to-end sales retail analysis solution in Microsoft Fabric, ingesting ~1M+ records through a Fabric pipeline to understand Which customers, products, and regions are actually driving our revenue.

 ## 2. Short Description
 The Sales Retail Analysis is an analytical report designed to help Priya (from Head of Sales Ops) understand Our sales team and leadership keep asking me the same question in every weekly review: 'Which customers, products, and regions are actually driving our revenue — and which ones are quietly dying?.
-This dashboard focuses on identifying what is the repeat customer rate over time and revenue drivers.
+This dashboard focuses on dashboard that shows revenue trends, customer segments (who's valuable, who's at risk), regional performance, and product performance, sliceable by date..
 This tool is intended for use by data analysts, the sales department, management, and data-driven strategists who want to understand revenue trends.

 ## 3. Tech Stack
 The dashboard was built using the following tools and technologies: